plotly/academy/README.md

     output: true
     permalink: /tutorialname/:path/index.html
     title: "Tutorial Title"
+    category: "Frontend"
 ```

 Add a folder in the root directory called `_tutorialname`, and put the Markdown files of the tutorial in there.
 That's it, your tutorial will now be visible on the homescreen!

+> Note the `category` field, this field can be one of these two values: "Frontend" or "Data Science"!

 #### External tutorials